EU unveils plan to reduce Russia energy dependency | DW | 08.03.2022

 The European Union introduced new proposals on Tuesday that would see the bloc slash its dependency on Russian gas as the bloc reacts to the ongoing conflict in Ukraine.

-The European Commission published plans to cut the bloc's dependency on Russian gas by two-thirds this year and end its reliance on Russian supplies of the fuel "well before 2030," Executive Vice-President Frans Timmermans said.
+The European Commission published plans to cut the bloc's dependency on Russian gas by two-thirds this year and end its reliance on Russian supplies of the fuel "well before 2030," said Executive Vice President Frans Timmermans.
 The EU needed to "dash into renewable energy at lightning speed."

-"Putin's war in Ukraine demonstrates the urgency of accelerating our clean energy transition," he added.
+"Putin's war in Ukraine demonstrates the urgency of accelerating our clean energy transition," added Timmermans.

 The EU's executive body said it will do so by switching to alternative supplies and expanding clean energy more quickly under the proposals, which will largely be the responsibility of member states for implementing.

-The executive said gas and liquefied natural gas from countries like the United States and Qatar could this year replace more than a third of the gas Europe gets annually from Russia.
-And by 2030, increased biomethane and hydrogen use could also help.
+The executive said gas and liquefied natural gas from countries like the United States and Qatar could replace more than a third of the gas Europe gets annually from Russia this year.
+And by 2030, increased use of biomethane and hydrogen could also help.

 New wind and solar projects could replace some of the gas demand this year, while tripling capacity by 2030.

-Russia's invasion of its neighbor has injected a sense of urgency into this EU endeavor, not only because Russian gas reaches the bloc via Ukrainian territory, but also due to fears that the Kremlin could cut off supplies.
+Russia's invasion of its neighbor has injected a sense of urgency into this EU endeavor, not only because Russian gas reaches the bloc via Ukraine, but also due to fears that the Kremlin could cut off supplies.

 In 2019, Russian gas accounted for 41% of the bloc's imports.
 Timmermans, who also heads up the EU's Green Deal, told the European Parliament on Monday evening that the proposals, which have been heavily revised in the days since President Vladimir Putin sent Russian troops into Ukraine, could make the EU independent of Russian gas "within years."